-Last week I remembered my daughter on her 20th birthday.
-What many people don’t know is that while we have four beautiful children – we struggled with infertility for four years.
+I’ve mentioned my children on many posts.
+What many people don’t know is while we have four beautiful children – we struggled with infertility for four years.
 I realize four years is nothing in comparison the years of anguish so many other women go through, often without ever being able to resolve the medical reasons of “why.”

 Soon after we were married, I scared my husband to death one morning when he found his new bride passed out on the bathroom floor.
 Even then I don’t remember ever expressing concern to my doctor, but I know subconsciously I was worried.

 That worry quickly subsided when we conceived our first child.
 I wouldn’t consider myself fertile (3 months to conceive), but it didn’t appear we had any issues.

 When our son was about 12 months old, I started having an almost continuous period, spotting in between, but the cramping I had become so accustomed to seemed to have resided.

 Once we decided to have another baby, we struggled to figure out what my cycle was.
 Month after month I thought I was feeling the symptoms of pregnancy.
 Frequent urination from pressure on my bladder, extreme fatigue, decreased appetite all kept me hopeful each month.

 One morning I was laying in bed and remember showing my husband the bump growing above my pelvis.
 In my then concave abdomen, it was apparent that something was growing.

 For some reason, my “naive self” didn’t want to go to the doctor.
 I don’t know if subconsciously I feared the worst or even if I just ignored it long enough it would work itself out.
 Either way, I delayed getting medical attention.